Soundproofing a Truck Cab in 3 Simple Steps

 You can find various CLD products out there, and these are better-known among customers as sound deadeners.

 They are highly efficient for cars and definitely effective for soundproofing a truck cab nonetheless.

-The best recommendation is the well-known Dynamat, but if you have to fit into the smaller budget, there are also other companies like Fatmat, Hushmat, Noico, and others that will fit into your budget.
+The best recommendation is the well-known Dynamat, or Second Skin’s Damplifier Pro, but if you have to fit into the smaller budget, there are also other companies like Fatmat, Hushmat, Noico, and others that will fit into your budget.
 They are cheaper but less effective options.

 For more recommendations of the best automotive sound deadeners, click here.